CS312-Group/Project_Group_14_Online_Bookstore/README.md

 # Add the data to the table reviews
 ```
-INSERT INTO reviews (id, author, title, review_content, book_id)
+INSERT INTO reviews (id, author, title, review_content, book_id, score)
 VALUES
 (1, 'MichaelV', 'Loved it!', 'This is personally one of my favorite books!
-Loved every word!', 1),
+Loved every word!', 1, 4),
-(2, 'MeaghanF', 'It was okay', 'Personally, I did not find this book to be super interesting.', 1);
+(2, 'MeaghanF', 'It was okay', 'Personally, I did not find this book to be super interesting.', 1, 1);
 ```